 There are also Compassion Fatigue and Burnout Syndrome.
-Compassion Fatigue mirrors PTSD, but is not the same.
+Compassion Fatigue mirrors PTSD but is not the same.
 Compassion Fatigue can lead to poor job performance, fatigue, depression, excessive drinking and flashbacks.
-Burnout Syndrome is experience and defined by first responders as a combination of exhaustion, cynicism, detachment to the job, and a sense of ineffectiveness, and lack of accomplishment.
+Burnout Syndrome is experienced and defined by first responders as a combination of exhaustion, cynicism, detachment to the job, and a sense of ineffectiveness and lack of accomplishment.

 Up to recently many of our first responders chose to not expose themselves, not to seek outside help and rather chose to attempt to heal themselves in isolation.
+When it comes to our first responders we tend to forget that the same men and women we consider heroes daily encounter situations that most of us will not during the course of our lives.

-Psychotherapy is considered the most beneficial above all types of therapies out there for people suffering from PTSD, as it tends to dig deep, into the root of the trauma, and is long lasting.
-It can be a slow process, but it is also a partnership.
-In addition the sufferer can benefit from seeking the help of a counselor, psychologist in dealing with the stresses that PTSD can inflict in a family, and it can help teach all members conflict resolution; as well as helping those close to the sufferer on how to understand, best approach, and help in the recovery process; while giving them the safety of feeling heard as well.
+In addition the sufferer can benefit from seeking the help of a counselor or psychologist in dealing with the stresses that PTSD can inflict in a family.
+Therapy can help teach all members conflict resolution; as well as helping those close to the sufferer how to understand, best approach and help in the recovery process while giving them the safety of feeling heard as well.

 If untreated PTSD can have devastating, far reaching consequences for their medical, emotional, vocational functioning; add to that the damage cause to their personal relationships, their families and as a result society as a whole.
-Let’s keep that in mind, and lets raise awareness and support for all our first responders.
+Let’s keep that in mind and lets raise awareness and support for all our first responders.

-First responders are trained to save others, but at times failed to save themselves.
-As a society , we need to rally for those heroes who day in and day out, encounter and do what they can to protect us, to help us, to make us feel safer.
+First responders are trained to save others but at times failed to save themselves.
+As a society , we need to rally for those heroes who day in and day out encounter and do what they can to protect us, to help us, to make us feel safer.
 What are we doing for them?
-Let’s think about that more!.
-To finish this article, I will use a quote by a first responder that brought tears to my eyes: “We are supposed to rescue you, but nobody rescues us”
+Let’s think about that more!
+To finish this article, I will use a quote by a first responder that brought tears to my eyes “We are supposed to rescue you, but nobody rescues us”